masonthedev/masonthedev/README.md

 👋 Hello World!
 I'm MasonTheDev | Full Stack Developer

-👨‍💻 On a journey from Dude to Dev.
+👨‍💻 On a journey to Dev.
 Studying through CS50, Zero To Mastery, and hands on projects.

 📚 Lifelong Learner: Exploring new technologies and frameworks.